guirem/plugin-googlecast/docs/en_US/index.md

 - highquality: 1 - increase tts sound file bitrate and sample rate.
 Use this setting for test.
 - buffered: 1 - stream to google cast as buffered stream instead of live.
 Use this setting for test.
 - voice (gttsapi/gttsapidev only): male/female - chose a male or female voice (default is female)
-- usessml (gttsapi/gttsapidev only): 1 - use ssml format insteaf of text.
+- usessml (gttsapi/gttsapidev only): 1 - use ssml format insteaf of text in 'value' field.
 See https://cloud.google.com/text-to-speech/docs/ssml ('=' symbols must be replace by '^')

 ex : cmd=tts|value=My text|lang=en-US|engine=gtts|quit=1
 ex : cmd=tts|value=Mon texte|engine=gtts|speed=0.8|forcetts=1